-Konstantine Rountos is a marine ecologist and conservationist.
-His research examines the global economic and ecological importance of forage fish species (e.g. anchovies, sardines, herrings and others) to marine ecosystems.
-He has worked on a number of domestic and international research projects examining the effects of anthropogenic pollution on our coastal marine resources.
+Konstantine Rountos is a marine ecologist and conservation scientist interested in the effects of human impacts on coastal ecosystems.
+His research examines the economic and ecological importance of forage fish species (e.g. anchovies, sardines, herrings, etc.) to marine ecosystems and fisheries globally.
+He has worked on a number of domestic and international research projects examining the effects of anthropogenic pollution and modification on coastal marine resources.
+He is currently a Senior Postdoctoral scientist at Stony Brook University, working on the Shinnecock Bay Restoration Program (www.shinnecockbay.org) in Southampton, NY.
 Rountos was awarded a Fulbright Fellowship to conduct independent research on the effects of fish farming in the Eastern Mediterranean Sea in 2007.
 During the fellowship, Rountos developed new public environmental education initiatives in local communities throughout Greece.
-Rountos holds a Master’s degree in Marine and Atmospheric Sciences from Stony Brook University where he is a PhD candidate.
+Rountos has been a part-time lecturer at The New School since 2011, teaching Principles of Ecology and Principles of Environmental Studies.
+Rountos holds a BS in Biology from Manhattan College and earned his PhD and Master’s degree in Marine and Atmospheric Sciences from Stony Brook University.